What is SafeSpaceHealth™️?

 willing to learn and commit to practice of culturally respectful spiritual & mindfulness techniques that increase access to inner peace & unconditional love that also preserve empathy, prevent compassion fatigue and burnout.

-excellent communicators/conversationalists who are curious about how others outside their own philosophy & worldview think & feel, can be present when reading traumatic & triggering content disclosed in forums, and are grounded and practical in their approach to life & relationships.
+an excellent communicator/conversationalist who is curious about how others outside your own philosophy & worldview think & feel, can be present when reading traumatic & triggering content disclosed in forums, and are grounded and practical in your approach to life & relationships.

-skilled in typing, excellent in English grammar and spelling & feel confident in their use & learning of technology.
-They also have access to their own desktop/laptop computer, stable internet connection and a quiet space to moderate.
+you’re skilled in typing, excellent in English grammar and spelling & feel confident in your use & learning of technology.
+You also have access to their own desktop/laptop computer, stable internet connection and a quiet space to moderate.

-caring about the wellbeing of physicians, nurses & allied health professionals (and feel excitement when reading about this initiative) and want to be part of the solution.
+caring about the wellbeing of physicians, nurses & allied health professionals and want to be part of the solution.

 interested in learning about the specific issues in healthcare harming health professional wellbeing, fulfilment and interfering with their effectiveness in helping patients and colleagues.

-enthusiastic about learning how to support habit and behaviour change, self care & communication skill enhancement through implementation of actions, strategies and coaching approach and are committed to applying these approaches to their own lives for their own self-care, evolution & self-realisation.
+enthusiastic about learning how to support habit and behaviour change, self care & communication skill enhancement through implementation of actions, strategies and coaching approach and are committed to applying these approaches to your own lives for self-care, evolution & self-realisation.

-able to do ASIST (suicide intervention & prevention) training in their own location.
+able to do ASIST (suicide intervention & prevention) training in your own location.

 able to work 2hr shifts with co-moderators for 8hrs/week (no overnight shifts past 9pm are permitted).
-Moderators can work more than 8hrs if they want.
+Moderators can work more than 8hrs if you want.

 What’s the time commitment for Moderator training?

-Classes are offered 4 times in one day to accommodate people in all time zones.
-Drop in to the one time that works for you on that day.
+There are 3 sessions offered on class days to accommodate the different time zones.
+Come to the session time that works best for you on that day.

-We explore a different topic/ skill each day therefore, attendance is necessary on each day.
+We explore a different topic/ skill each day.
 There is follow up short reading, skill practice and observation tasks to complete before the next class.
+Your participation in each class is necessary to optimise the learning experience.

-Moderators in North America and Europe NOTE: afternoon and evening classes are held on your Sunday, Tuesday & Thursday.
+Moderators in North America and Europe NOTE: afternoon and evening classes are held on your Sunday and Tuesday.
 See the time options below in orange.

-There is also 1 hr/week peer coaching practice with your triad in your time zone to practice the skills while providing support for each other.
+There is also 1 hr/week coaching practice with your coaching circle to consolidate your skills.

 1 hr supervision/month with Nathalie or another supervisor